ModusCreateOrg/budgeting/Readme.md

 ![Budgeting App Performance](https://cloud.githubusercontent.com/assets/733074/25339194/1af94448-2902-11e7-8982-c1a9b647fac0.png)
 _The app loads in 1 second on 3G, cache disabled_

-Budgeting app is blazing fast, thanks to the smart architecture and Webpack 2 configuration.
-It takes about 1000ms (1s) to load it on 3G (see above).
+Budgeting app is **blazing fast**, thanks to the smart architecture and Webpack 2 configuration.
+It takes about 1000ms (1s) to load on 3G (see above).

-**But how?**
+#### How did we get that performance?

 1. **Minimal application core.** We decided to ditch the usual convention of creating a vendor chunk.
 Instead, it's bundled in the app core.
 The app core is actually very small, containing just the code needed to bootstrap the app.
 2. **Common code is a chunk.** We let Webpack figure out which bundles we reuse in chunks and create a common chunk that's also asyncronous.
 3. **Redux module injection**.
-Each chunk contains respective views __and__ redux modules.
+Each chunk contains respective views _and_ redux modules.
 Yes, that means reducers, action creators, actions - are all dynamically injected as we navigate through routes.
 That adds to the _minimal application core_ concept and PRPL pattern.
-4. **H2 Push.** The app is hosted on Firebase and we use the magic of HTTP2 Push to push some of the scripts before they are requested.
+4. **H2 Push.** The app is hosted on Firebase and we use the magic of _HTTP2 Push_ to push some of the scripts before they are requested.

 ## Charts
 Charts are developed using the awesome D3 library.
-The idea behind showing charts is not only to show beautiful content, but also to demonstrate how to keep heavy content in a chunk that owns it.
+The idea behind showing charts is not only to show beautiful content, but also to demonstrate keeping heavy content in a chunk that owns it.
+In other words - we show how applications can run fast even if they use larger libraries.

 D3 is used in the `/reports` route only.
 Given that major routes are separate chunks (code splitting FTW!), the entire D3 library is bundled with the code that needs it.
 That makes the `/reports` route a bit heavier than the initial `/budget` route, but it also makes routes much faster to load.